JulietaRiv/torneo/README.md

 ## Technical Notes

-I have created 3 models (Player, Tournament and Game) and their controllers, 4 migration files to create the database scheme
+I have created 3 models (Player, Tournament and Game) and their controllers, <br> 4 migration files to create the database scheme<br>
-2 seeder files with the use of a factory file and Faker class, a request file with a separated validation rules for players form, 3 blade templates views, the main tournament view, the players index view and the basic players form
+2 seeder files with the use of a factory file and Faker class,<br>
+a request file with a separated validation rules for players form,<br>
+3 blade templates views, the main tournament view, the players index view and the basic players form